Coldcard/firmware/docs/mk4-secure-elements.md

 the main seed phrase.

-The "long secret" (416 bytes) is still supported although its API may have to change because fetching it in 32-byte blocks is very slow since the primary AES seed key has be reconstruted for each call.
+The "long secret" (416 bytes) is still supported although its API has changed because fetching it in 32-byte blocks is very slow since the primary AES seed key has be reconstruted for each call.

 ## Observations